 Chapter 2: A Man and His Plan

 From the (relative) comfort of my camper—which I'd modified extensively for full-time residence—I invested months in the design of my dream home.
 My kind of dream, however, isn't like that of most others.
 I'm not interested in spacious interiors with cathedral ceilings, vast "great rooms" or anything meant to impress others.
 I have no one to impress, and I do not wish to occupy any more space than I genuinely require.
 Curb appeal?
 That's a laugh!
 The house is a half-mile from the road; it will only be seen by me, the deer and the squirrels.
 The only thing that matters to me is the setting.

 After nearly two dozen drafts—some of which involved unusual construction—I arrived at a relatively simple plan having two levels: the lower level was the main living space, an open area that combined kitchen, living room and bedroom, and surrounded on three sides by floor-to-ceiling windows; the upper level comprised a studio, office and garage.
-One more twist: the entire structure, save for the roof, would be poured concrete, partly because the house would be half-buried in the ravine, and partly because I like the material (especially after having visited Fonthill).
-My architect was relieved to work on something other than an "ordinary McMansion."
-This certainly wasn't; at a mere eight hundred square feet, it nearly qualified as a mini-home.
+One more twist: the entire structure would be poured concrete, partly because the house would be half-buried in the ravine, and partly because I like the material (especially after having visited Fonthill).
+My architect was relieved to be working on something other than an "ordinary McMansion."
+This was certainly anything but; at a mere eight hundred square feet, it nearly qualified as a mini-home.

 But I was about to be surprised.
 When I finally staked out the foundation perimeter where the house would go, I discovered it wouldn't fit—even as small as it was, it sat within a few feet of two huge trees, one on either side.
 And I adamantly refused to cut either of them down.
 Indeed, I resisted cutting down any trees.
 Thankfully, most that stood where the house was going were either dead or dying; there was only one "good" tree that I had no choice but to drop.
 That was a very sad day for me.